athrav138/About-Me/README.md

 Academic Performance: Scored 97% in 10th SSC board exams

-Career Goals: Considering a career as a software architect after completing a B.Tech in AI and ML
+Career Goals: Considering a career as a Data Scientist after completing a B.Tech in AI and ML

-Technical Interests: Interested in AI & ML, C programming, HTML & CSS, game development (Unity), and web development
+Technical Interests: Interested in AI & ML, C,C++,Java,Python programming, HTML & CSS, , and web development

 Projects: